05ryt31/CS157A-S1-Team2-Project/README.md

 ## Contributions

 ### Yug More (`Yug-More`)
-Contributed across ideation, design, documentation, and implementation.
-Proposed the FlowChain concept based on research on food waste and helped define the system direction.
-Completed key sections of the project proposal including Background Information, Project Description, and Functional Requirements.
+Contributed across ideation, system design, documentation, frontend development, backend implementation, and deployment.
+Proposed the FlowChain concept based on research on food waste challenges and helped define the overall system direction and workflow.

-Led major parts of the database design, including defining entities, relationships, and creating the ER diagram and relational schemas.
-Also helped merge all reports into the final submission.

-On the implementation side, built the recipient functionality using `RecipientListingsServlet.java` and `RecipientListingDetailServlet.java`, along with `recipient-listings.jsp` and `recipient-listing-detail.jsp`.
-Implemented search and filtering, dynamic data rendering, and handled database integration and deployment using Tomcat.
+Completed major sections of the project proposal including Background Information, Project Description, and Functional Requirements.
+Also played a significant role in the database design process by identifying entities, attributes, relationships, ER modeling, and relational schema development.
+Additionally, consolidated and refined the final project documentation by merging reports and completing major sections including Project Implementation, Lesson Learned, and Individual Contribution.

+On the implementation side, primarily worked on the Recipient and Administrator functionality while also contributing to parts of the Donor workflow.
+Fully developed and implemented backend files including `RecipientListingsServlet.java`, `RecipientListingDetailServlet.java`, `ClaimListingServlet.java`, `CancelClaimServlet.java`, `UpdateClaimStatusServlet.java`, and `AdminClaimsServlet.java`.

+Worked extensively on frontend files including `recipient-listings.jsp`, `recipient-listing-detail.jsp`, `recipient-dashboard.jsp`, `admin-claims.jsp`, `admin-dashboard.jsp`, `donor-dashboard.jsp`, and `register.jsp`, while also contributing to parts of `style.css`.
+Implemented search and filtering functionality, dynamic listing rendering, recipient claim workflows, claim cancellation, donor approval/rejection functionality, and administrator claim management interfaces.

+Also configured database connectivity using `db.properties`, resolved deployment and debugging issues related to Apache Tomcat and Maven, and maintained the project `README.md` with setup instructions, features, execution steps, and contribution details.

 Functional requirements (GitHub Issues) owned:
 - Food Categories Setup
 - Recipient: Browse & Search Listings
 - Recipient: Claim a Listing
 - Listing Detail Page & Status Display
+- Admin Claim Management Dashboard

 ### Ryuto Kawabata (`05ryt31`)
 Contributed to backend development, including implementation of authentication and user management features.
 Worked on servlets related to user registration and login, and supported integration of database operations with the application.